darinf/ports/README.md

 When a port is moved to another node via `SendMessage`, what really happens under the hood is another port is created at the new node and inserted into the list.
-For example, if port `B` is moved to another node, then you end up with port `C` being created at the other node, and the resulting circular list looks like this:
+For example, if port B is moved to another node, then you end up with port C being created at the other node, and the resulting circular list looks like this:

 ```
 A --> B --> C --> A
 ```

-Here, port `B` is just a forwarding port called a proxy.
-Messages are not delivered at port `B`, rather they are forwarded to port `C`.
-The embedding application does not see the existence of port `B`, and indeed port `B` upon becoming a proxy has a short lifespan.
+Here, port B is just a forwarding port called a proxy.
+Messages are not delivered at port B, rather they are forwarded to port C. The embedding application does not see the existence of port B, and indeed port B upon becoming a proxy has a short lifespan.
 Once a port has become a proxy, its next step is to be eliminated.
-Port `A` should just send its messages directly to port `C`.
+Port A should just send its messages directly to port C.

-To remove itself, port `B` does not try to directly talk to the port sending it messages.
-It doesn't have a pointer to `A`, so instead it forwards a message to its peer, port `C`, announcing that port `B` is a proxy to port `C`.
-Port `C` is not interested in this information but is happy to forward the message along.
+To remove itself, port B does not try to directly talk to the port sending it messages.
+It doesn't have a pointer to A, so instead it forwards a message to its peer, port C, announcing that port B is a proxy to port C. Port C is not interested in this information but is happy to forward the message along.
-Port `A` receives the message, and can act on it to change its pointer to port `C`.
-As port `A` knows that its old peer was port `B`, port `A` can send port `B` a final last message indicating that its annoucement about being a proxy has been acknowledged.
-Now, port `B` is ready to remove itself.
+Port A receives the message, and can act on it to change its pointer to port
+C. As port A knows that its old peer was port B, port A can send port B a final last message indicating that its annoucement about being a proxy has been acknowledged.
+Now, port B is ready to remove itself.

-The last step for port `B` before removing itself is to ensure that any outstanding messages from port `A` have been forwarded to port `C`.
-Once that is done, port `B` can remove itself.
+The last step for port B before removing itself is to ensure that any outstanding messages from port A have been forwarded to port C. Once that is done, port B can remove itself.